 Travelling with kids is usually a compromise.
-Rarely are vacation destinations a win-win for food loving parents and kids alike, but with the help of Jennifer from Study at Home Mama, we've rounded up some of the best cities around the world for foodies travelling with kids.
+Rarely are vacation destinations a win-win for food loving parents and kids alike, but with the help of Jennifer from Sugar, Spice and Glitter, we've rounded up some of the best cities around the world for foodies travelling with kids.
 We've included the foods you must eat to make the trip worth it, and the must-do's to keep the kids happy.

 Why: Montreal is my favourite Canadian food city - I even went up a dress size during our last one-week stay.
 It has an impressive selection of foodie and family-friendly activities and they are not averse to the idea of kids in nice restaurants!